marcduiker/azure-functions-university/lessons/cosmosdb.md

 ```

-We have a new collection.
-Make sure to add it to your Cosmos DB `players` database as shown in the following image:
+Make sure to add locally the new collection `teamplayers` to your Cosmos DB `players` as shown in the following image:

 ![add-new-collection-cosmos](../img/lessons/cosmos/add-new-collection-cosmos.png)

-You will have to add it to your local instance, using Cosmos DB local emulator, and later to the Azure platform Cosmos DB instance.
+Same need to be added to the Azure platform Cosmos DB instance.

 We also want to process every new item in the `players` container and then add or change the corresponding one at the `teamplayers` container.
 Let's do the changes to the function for achieving this.